t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ### End-to-End Security {#sec6-3-1}

 Providing end-to-end IP security is of great importance to address and secure individual T2T or H2T communication within one IoT domain.
-Moreover, end-to-end security associations are an important measure to bridge the gap between the IoT and the Internet.
+Moreover, end-to-end security associations are an important measure to bridge the gap between contrained and unconstrained environments.
 IKEv2, TLS and DTLS provide end-to-end security services including peer entity authentication, end-to-end encryption and integrity protection above the network layer and the transport layer respectively.
 Once bootstrapped, these functions can be carried out without online connections to third parties, making the protocols applicable for decentralized use in the IoT.
 However, protocol translation by intermediary nodes may invalidate end-to-end protection measures (see {{sec6-1-3}}).
 Also these protocols require end-to-end connectivity between the devices and do not support store-and-forward scenarios.
 Object security is an option for such scenarios and the work on OSCOAP {{ID-OSCOAP}} is a potential solution in this space, in particular, in the context of forwarding proxies.

 ### Group Membership and Security {#sec6-3-2}